slashbyte/ChessComputer-Source/README.md

 navigate to the src directory
 ```
 make
-./ChessByte
+./chessByte (name will change in the future)
 ```

-All need to be in the same directory as ChessByte
+All file need to be in the same directory as chessByte

-- polyglot (modded)
-- stockfish
-- bookfish.bin
 - polyglot.ini
+- bookfish.bin (change polyglot.ini file to enable book read)

-Button input is emulated at the moment
+Button input is emulated at the moment.

+Hardware display is working.

+### Working on PI image